Xenozi230/Cmd_Python/README.md

 ## 2. Create .exe

-For create exe file use :
+For create .exe file use :

 - Cx_freeze :